spacetelescope/nirspec_pipe_testing_tool/README.md

 reports in this Confluence page: https://confluence.stsci.edu/display/JWST/NIRSpec+Pipeline+Testing+Build+7.1+part+1

-Please follow these actions for the depending on the outcome:
+Please follow these actions for reporting depending on the outcome:
 - If there are no testing tool errors and some of the pytests failed, you can check
 off the steps and please put that report in Table 2 of the Confluence page.
 - If there are testing tool errors please place your report in the Confluence page,